 Plastic bags are toxic for the environment.
 They kill animals that mistake the bags for food.
 They clog up waterways and are one of the largest contributors to landfill on the planet.
 In short, plastic bags are incredibly harmful.

-Responsible travel tip: say no to plastic when shopping in markets and take your own reusable bag or use an Intrepid tote.
+Responsible travel tip: Say no to plastic when shopping in markets and take your own reusable bag or use an Intrepid tote.

 7. Think like a local